hashmat10/APPDEV-u106997/article.md

 ## Built-in Functions

-Python has a variety of built-in functions that can be used to perform a wide range of tasks, such<br>
+Python has a variety of built-in functions that can be used to perform a wide range of tasks, such as:

-as:

 | Function | Description |
 | --- | --- |